PetrochukM/HParams/DOCS.md

 ### clear_config

-Clear the current global configuration
+Clear the current global configuration.

 Side-effects:

-    - The configuration is reset to it's initial state.
+    - The global configuration is reset to it's initial state.

 ### log_config